Data Structures, Algorithms, Large Scale Systems, Concurrency, OO Design, Behavioral questions and more.Comprehensive Curriculum

 I noticed however, that despite all that attention, hiring took an unreasonably long amount of time and much agony.
 We’d go through hundreds of resumes, countless phone screens and countless onsite interviews for each open position.

 That bothered me to no end.
 If most of our interviews were of reasonably average difficulty, our scoring method was well-structured, and our interviewers well-trained, why would only a few candidates clear our interviews?
-Yet, in the end, our pass rate was <5%.
-I was not ready to believe that rest 95% of people were not competent.
+Yet, in the end, our pass rate was so low.

 I dug into this extensively.
 I realized that while everyone was hard-working and very smart in their own way, they vastly under-estimated the amount of preparation it would take to clear programming interviews at top companies.
 They only had a vague idea of what to expect, and did not have enough practice to solve interview problems under time-pressure.
 Their daily jobs or schools did not prepare them for handling interviews.